jakusgy/beddit-api/README.md

 ![Powered by Beddit](images/powered_by_beddit.png)

 The API is free for all during the Beta period.
 At all times, Beddit reserves the right to make changes to its API policy.
-Currently only Beddit Android app works with the API.
-Support for iOS app is coming soon.
+Currently, only the Beddit Android app works with the API.
+Support for iOS app is coming soon - just hold on tight 'cause Kansas will eventually go bye bye (hint: "The Matrix").

-Please note that sleep data is very personal and sensitive.
+On a more serious note, please understand that sleep data is very personal and sensitive.
 You should take extra care to use and store it according to the best privacy and security practices.
 It is a good policy to inform your user how you intend to use her data and in what context.

 If you intend to use the API for commercial purposes, please contact us using